YicongHong/Thinking-VLN/README.md

 After working on the fascinating VLN for two years, I have started to question the question of "*asking a robot to navigate in previously unseen and photo-realistic environments following natural language instructions*".

 Many papers sell the VLN application as a household robot, where the user can ask the robot to go to the kitchen and [bring him/her a spoon](https://bringmeaspoon.org/).
 The problem is, if we are taking about a household robot, why do we need to describe the path in such a comprehensive way? "*Exit the bathroom and turn right.
 Continue down the hall and turn left into the kitchen area.
 Once you enter the kitchen area turn right.
 Immediately turn right again.
-Wait in the smaller kitchen area in front of the sink.*" Couldn't I simply say "*Please bring me a spoon*"? :unamused:
+Wait in the smaller kitchen area in front of the sink.*" Couldn't I simply say "*Please bring me a spoon*"? :unamused: Moreover, if it is a household robot, shouldn't we allow it to navigate, to do some mappings and to get familiar with the environment first?

+Well...
+I understand we are trying to solve an easier problem first.
+And we are solving it as a vision-and-language problem, not really a navigation task.
+As for [REVERIE](https://github.com/YuankaiQi/REVERIE), those high-level instructions make much more sense to me, but directly learn to navigation with high-level instructions is way too difficult --- too much **commonsense** requried, wait... how to define *commonsense*??